chejeong/chejeong/README.md

 ## Hi there 👋

-I am a Data Analytics major at Denison University, a small liberal arts college located in Granville, OH.
+I hold a Bachelor's degree in Data Analytics.

 My academic background focuses on transforming data, building models, and analyzing results to derive data-driven insights, and to communicate those findings via papers and presentations.
 I have included a few of my project repositories below.